 Video streaming Statistics

 Video streaming has taken the world by storm.
-The trend is booming at the moment thanks to its essence in multiple sectors like entertainment and corporate world.
+The trend is booming at the moment thanks to its positive impact on multiple sectors like the entertainment and corporate world.
 Certainly, video streaming has become the standard of the overall internet experience.
-Most importantly, it has changed the dynamics of online video content delivery and businesses are jumping the bandwagon.
+Most importantly, it has changed the dynamics of online video content delivery and businesses are jumping on the bandwagon.
 Additionally, the emergence of video streaming platforms has accelerated adoption rates in video streaming.
 As a result, the video streaming market share is growing exponentially.

 Market and Revenue Statistics

 - To start with, the video streaming market size will grow at an estimated CAGR of 19.6%, from 2019 to reach an estimated $124.57 billion in value by 2025.
 (Grand View Research, 2019)